FlavioFantasy/crypto-tracker/README.md

     Set of commands to handle the db app

 Subcommands:
   - balance                      All regarding balances
-    - list-last                  List last coin balances
+    - list-coin-lasts            List last coin balances
+    - list-tot-by-date           List total (EUR) balance by date
   - coin                         All regarding coins
     - add                        Add a coin to the db
     - list                       List all coins
   - deposit                      All regarding deposits
     - add                        Register the deposit of a coin (transaction in)
     - list                       List all deposits
   - init-db                      Setup the app, creating sqlite db file and db tables
   - monthly-update               Add all missing data (coin_balances, prices and total_balances) and the eur graph and send Telegram messages
   - withdrawal                   All regarding withdrawals
     - add                        Register the withrawal of a coin (transaction out)
-    - list                       List all withdraws.
+    - list                       List all withdrawals

 ```